skypilot-sds/airflow-provider-skypilot/README.md

   Apache Airflow Provider for SkyPilot
 </h1>
   <h3 align="center">
-A provider you can utilize multiple clouds via SkyPilot, on Apache Airflow.
+A provider you can utilize multiple clouds on Apache Airflow through SkyPilot.
 </h3>

 <br/>

-- File formatting
-- Development
-- Airflow integration
-- Documentation
-- Testing

 ## Formatting Standards